k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md

 ## Synchronization Overview

-This article discusses synchronization between any Fabric session and the external source from where the Reference table is populated.
+This article discusses synchronization between any Fabric session and the external source from which the Reference table is populated.
 For information about the cross-nodes Synchronization process within a Fabric Cluster, refer to this [article](04_fabric_commonDB_sync.md).

 ## Use Cases